-etting new clients is an ongoing effort when you own your spa or massage practice.
+Getting new clients is an ongoing effort when you own your spa or massage practice.
 One way to extend your marketing reach is to partner with other professionals to offer complementary services.
-Among your potential partnerships for massage therapy, chiropractors should be at the top of your potential partner list, whether your spend part of your time working onsite at their offices or you establish a referral relationship.
+Among your potential partnerships for massage therapy, chiropractors should be at the top of your potential partner list, whether you spend part of your time working onsite at their offices or establishing a referral relationship.
 In either case, you’ll want to take time to select the right chiropractor who has the professional credentials to match yours and shares your business values and customer service philosophy.

 Start by researching potential candidates.
 If you don’t know where to begin, ask business associates for suggestions.
-Also ask friends and family as well as clients for recommendations of chiropractors they use and highly regard.
+Also, ask friends and family, and clients for recommendations of chiropractors they use and high regard.
 LinkedIn groups can be another way to find potential candidates.
-Join groups for chiropractors and physical therapists as well as groups for massage therapists.
+Join groups for chiropractors and physical therapists, as well as groups for massage therapists.
 Engage with group members by throwing out a question for discussion and seeing who answers.
 If you like someone’s response, you can message them privately.
 Even if they aren’t interested in discussing a partnership – or if they are not in the right geography – they may be able to refer you to others.

-Before even establishing a formal partnership, you can suggest to a candidate that you’d like to refer some of your clients to them.
-Use the feedback you get to decide if you’d like to make the arrangement more of a strategic partnership to treat mutual clients in need of both chiropractic and massage services.
+Before establishing a formal partnership, you can suggest to a candidate that you’d like to refer some of your clients to them.
+Use the feedback you get to decide if you’d like to arrange a strategic partnership to treat mutual clients in need of both chiropractic and massage services.
 Your relationship may include joint marketing.

 MANAGING AND MAINTAINING THE RELATIONSHIP